 Over the past eight years, Gabbie has spent her summers at Camp Bratton-Green in various roles.
 Most recently, she spent her 2017 and 2018 summers serving as permanent staff.
 Along with working at camp, she has served numerous times on Happening staffs and on an Adult Council for the Diocese for Mississippi DOY program.
 She earned her bachelor of science in polymer science from the University of Southern Mississippi in 2017 and is currently enrolled in the Forma Youth Ministry Certificate Program.
 When she is not spending time with her unenthused, but beautiful cat Norah, she is probably seeking out the next concert to attend or national park to visit.
 As an incredibly mediocre disc golfer, she enjoys being outside and doing her best.

 Mary O'Brien began working at Calvary in July 2012.
 In her role as parish chef, Mary creates menus and prepares food for Koinonia and all of Calvary's various receptions and meals throughout the year.
 She also coordinates food for Calvary's Waffle Shop and Emmanuel Meal.

-Mary was baptized as a baby here at Calvary where her mother worked in the Waffle Shop.
-Mary began my career in business then decided to turn to her creative side and attended culinary school here in Memphis, eventually opening a restaurant herself.
+Mary was baptized as a baby here at Calvary, where her mother worked in the Waffle Shop.
+Mary began her career in business then decided to turn to her creative side and attended culinary school here in Memphis, eventually opening a restaurant herself.
 She is married with two sons, a granddaughter, six rescued dogs and six rescued cats.
-When she finds time, she enjoys beading, painting, and hiking.
+When she finds the time, she enjoys beading, painting, and hiking.

 Katie Owen is Calvary’s parish administrator, overseeing the finance office, building and grounds and human resource functions.
 Katie joined Calvary in 2013 after relocating to Memphis from Atlanta.